 The history of steel production is tied to the technological developments over the ages in furnaces and the smelting process.
 The earliest smelting techniques involved a furnace known as a bloomery and the first alloys we know as steel most likely resulted from natural carbon ‘impurities’ finding their way into the resulting blooms (porous lumps of iron) which the smelting process produced.

 The earliest found examples of steel come from prehistory and even stretch back beyond what we consider as the bronze and iron ages with discoveries of the material dating back to 4,000BC in Turkey, whilst further evidence of steel production has been found in East Africa going back to the start of the Iron Age in 1,400BC.
+The tradition of steel making continued in Eat Africa through the Iron Age with steel still being produced there around 2,000 years ago.

 High carbon steel has also been produced since the Iron Age in Asia with the earliest examples found in Sri Lanka.
 The Chinese in particular have a strong history of steelmaking in the centuries before Ad, using a variety of processes including the production of Wootz steel (a tough steel ideal for sharp edged weapons) which had originated in India in 300BC.
 Wootz steel was a complicated alloy which incorporated a large number of trace elements giving it its unique properties.